 5 Things that May be Doing More Harm than Good to Baby’s Sleep

-We have a lot more control over our babies sleep patterns than we think.
+We have a lot more control over our baby’s sleep patterns than we think.
 We may be unknowingly preventing our babies from sleeping through the night!

 1. Confusing Baby’s Day and Night

 Getting your newborn on a day and night cycle is imperative to the success of getting them to sleep through the night.
-The first weeks of their life the baby sleeps so much it’s hard to get the routine started, but here are a few tricks.
+In the first weeks of their life, the baby sleeps so much it’s hard to get the routine started, but here are a few tricks.

 2. Having Inconsistent Sleep Times